 - Exercise extra caution at dawn and dusk

-The Flood Law Firm: Connecticut’s Leading Accident Attorneys
+The Flood Law Firm: Connecticut’s Leading Car Accident Attorneys

-At The Flood Law Firm, our leading accident attorneys work tirelessly on behalf of our clients, whose cases often involve poor road conditions, negligent drivers or both.
+At The Flood Law Firm, our attorneys work tirelessly on behalf of our clients, whose cases often involve poor road conditions, negligent drivers or both.

-We’ve represented hundreds of clients who have suffered from the following unsafe road or driving conditions in Connecticut:
+We’ve represented hundreds of clients who have been in collisions resulting from unsafe roads or conditions, including:

 - Poor road and intersection design